 Lev Taylor (he/him) is a 3rd year rabbinic student at Leo Baeck College.
 Prior to training for the rabbinate, he worked in the charity and education sectors.
 He has been involved in the anarcho-Diasporist group, Jewdas.
 He lives in London with comrades who include a newborn baby.

-noa ilana (she/they) is a community facilitator, trauma worker, ritual leader, writer, street medic, atypical femme currently living on traditional and unceded Kanien’kehá:ka territory.
-Her approach to the Teaching Kollel is bound up in a commitment to honour a covenant of radically just, diasporic Judaism, and a deep desire to uplift the holiness in the struggle.
-They are excited to be part of the sacred tradition of queering text, and are particularly interested in upholding the Torah of Deaf and disabled people. noah co-creates holy space and time in the ever-growing kehillah of which she is part and understands the work of being a Talmud community organizer as one which necessitates right relationship with all those also building liberation for all.
-When not learning/teaching, they can often be found davenning outside, climbing trees, playing music in the streets, and running (though hopefully not late for beit midrash).
+noa g.e. (she/they) is a community facilitator, trauma worker, ritual leader, writer, street medic, atypical femme currently living on traditional and unceded Kanien’kehá:ka territory. noa’s approach to the Teaching Kollel is bound up in a commitment to honour a covenant of radically just, diasporic Judaism, and a deep desire to uplift the holiness in the struggle. noa is excited to be part of the sacred tradition of queering text, and is particularly interested in upholding the Torah of Deaf and disabled people.

 Noah Rubin-Blose (he/him) is a rabbinical student at Reconstructionist Rabbinical College.
 Rooted in Durham, NC, the homelands of the Occaneechi Band of the Saponi Nation, he spent the last fifteen years working as a chef, baker, and community organizer.
 He is a maker of queer ritual, builder of interfaith coalitions, teacher and facilitator, and lifelong student-participant in Southern movements for racial justice.
 When he’s not teaching or studying, you can probably find him walking by a river or cooking up something tasty in the kitchen.